johnconnor-sec/JohnConnor-Chatbot/README.md

 `pip install -r requirements.txt`

 Set up the OpenAI API key.
 This key is required for the johnbot to interact with the OpenAI API.
-You can set it up as an environment variable named OPENAI_API_KEY.
+You can set it up as an environment variable named OPENAI_API_KEY inside a `.env` file.
 The key is retrieved in the main section of the `johnbot.py` file using `os.getenv("OPENAI_API_KEY")`.

 Run the johnbot.
 You can do this by running the `python3 johnbot.py`.
 The johnbot will start a conversation, and you can interact with it by typing your messages into the console.